muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-NDGT is a good educator obviously, an entertainer even - an "edutainer"?.
+NDGT is a good educator, an entertainer even - an "edutainer"?.
 Popularizing science is a good thing.
-Being the final authority on everything scientific is something else.
+Being the final authority on everything scientific ... something else.

 *2019-10-27 10:13:58*

 ---

-@plutokiller Mike Brown of CalTech is the professor who killed Pluto BTW (hence his Twitter handle), he de-classified it from its planet status, not de Grasse Tyson.
+Mike Brown, @plutokiller, of CalTech is the professor who killed Pluto BTW (hence his Twitter handle), he de-classified it from its planet status, not de Grasse Tyson.